k-yenko/rowan-mcp/README.md

 ## Development Setup

-For developers who want to modify or contribute to this project:
+For those that would like to contribute (!):

 ### Prerequisites
 - Python 3.10+